-SOURCE OF NETWORK PARAMETERS PRIORITY LEVEL NOTES CDP Cisco Discovery Protocol 3 CDP can provide VLAN information to the IP phone and QoS values that are compliant with Cisco. · Compatibility of the equipment can be inferred by the IP phone based on the fact that Cisco gear is present on the LAN.
-DHCP 2 A DHCP server can provide the IP phone with network parameters Factory default values 1 The IP phone contains factory default networking parameters
+SOURCE OF NETWORK PARAMETERS PRIORITY LEVEL NOTES Manual entry (static) 5 Network parameters may be manually programmed by an installer through the phone set UI.
+LLDP-MED 4 The IP phone's network parameters are obtained from an LLDP-MED-compliant L2 switch.
+CDP Cisco Discovery Protocol CDP can provide VLAN information to the IP phone and QoS values that are compliant with Cisco.
+Compatibility of the equipment can be inferred by the IP phone based on the fact that Cisco gear is present on the LAN.
+DHCP 2 A DHCP server can provide the IP phone with network parameters.
+Factory default values 1 The IP phone contains factory default networking parameters.